 Professor of Dairy Science and Extension Specialist in Dairy Cattle Reproduction

-Department of Dairy Science, University of Wisconsin – Madison
+Department of Animal & Dairy Sciences, University of Wisconsin – Madison

 Dr. Paul M. Fricke was raised on his family’s row crop and dairy farm located near Papillion, Nebraska where his family continues to farm today.
-After receiving a B.S. degree in Animal Science in 1988 from the University of Nebraska-Lincoln, Paul went on to complete a M.S. degree in 1992 and a Ph.D. degree in 1996 in Reproductive Physiology from the department of Animal Sciences at North Dakota State University in Fargo, North Dakota.
+After receiving a B.S. degree in Animal Science in 1988 from the University of Nebraska-Lincoln, Paul went on to complete an M.S. degree in 1992 and a Ph.D. degree in 1996 in Reproductive Physiology from the Department of Animal Sciences at North Dakota State University in Fargo, North Dakota.
 In 1996, Paul accepted a position as a Postdoctoral Research Associate in the Department of Dairy Science and the Department of Animal Health and Biomedical Sciences at the University of Wisconsin-Madison.
 Paul joined the faculty in the Department of Dairy Science at the University of Wisconsin-Madison on July 1, 1998, and he was promoted to Associate Professor with tenure in 2004 and to Full Professor in 2009.
-His current position includes 70% Extension and 30% research appointments in dairy cattle reproduction.
+His current position in the Department of Animal & Dairy Sciences includes 70% Extension and 30% research appointments in dairy cattle reproduction.

-Dr. Fricke’s research program focuses on understanding the biology underlying the many reproductive problems presented by modern dairy cattle.
-Dr. Fricke has authored or co-authored 80 peer-reviewed scientific journal publications, 106 scientific abstracts, and 5 book chapters.
-He has mentored 12 M.S. and 4 Ph.D. students, and his research program has attracted over $2.9 million in extramural research grants, contracts, and gifts.
-Dr. Fricke has twice been invited to serve as a USDA NRI Reproduction Study Section Panel Member.
-In 2014, Dr. Fricke was awarded a six-month research sabbatical as a visiting scientist at the Teagasc Moorepark Animal & Grassland Research Innovation Centre in Fermoy, Co.
+Dr. Fricke’s research program is focused on understanding the biology underlying the many reproductive problems presented by modern dairy cattle.
+Dr. Fricke has authored or co-authored 101 peer-reviewed journal publications, 131 abstracts, and 6 book chapters.
+He has mentored 16 M.S. and 6 Ph.D. students, and his research program has attracted more than $4 million in extramural research grants, contracts, and gifts.
+In 2014, Dr. Fricke was awarded a research sabbatical as a visiting scientist at the Teagasc Moorepark Animal & Grassland Research Innovation Centre in Fermoy, Co.
 Cork, Ireland.

 Dr. Fricke is the recipient of several campus and national awards in recognition of his innovative applied dairy research and extension programs.
 In 2006, Dr. Fricke received the Midwest Section ASAS/ADSA Outstanding Young Extension Specialist Award and the University of Wisconsin-Madison College of Agricultural and Life Sciences Pound Extension Award.
 In 2008, Paul received the DeLaval Dairy Extension Award from the National American Dairy Science Association honoring the top dairy extension specialist in the United States.
 In 2010, Paul received the Wisconsin Association of County Agriculture Agents Second Mile Award in recognition of his work with county agricultural extension agents in Wisconsin.
 In 2011, Paul was inducted into the Papillion – La Vista Schools (Nebraska) Foundation Distinguished Alumni Hall of Fame.